-Stocks slip off record highs, GameStop, Peloton in focus
+Stocks retreat from records, Intel, Boeing drag on Dow

 GameStop Corp.
 CEO will step down

-U.S. equity markets pulled back from record highs Monday as another week of trading kicked off on Wall Street.
+U.S. equity markets pulled back from record highs Monday as another week of trading and a heavy calendar of earnings, kicked off on Wall Street.

 |Ticker